noelroy/react-memory-game/README.md

 ## Status

-In progress.
+Completed.
 Will not be maintained.